mindspore-ai/docs/docs/mindspore/programming_guide/source_en/debug_in_pynative_mode.md

 For more descriptions of HookBackward operator, please refer to [API document](https://mindspore.cn/docs/api/en/master/api_python/ops/mindspore.ops.HookBackward.html).

-### The register_backward interface for nn.Cell object
+### The register_backward_hook interface for nn.Cell object

-Users can use the register_backward interface for nn.Cell object.
-The register_backward interface registers a user-defined hook function, which is used to capture the gradients about the nn.Cell object.
-Different from the HookBackward operator, the input parameters of the hook function registered in register_backward interface contains the incoming gradient and the output gradient of nn.Cell object.
+Users can use the register_backward_hook interface for nn.Cell object.
+The register_backward_hook interface registers a user-defined hook function, which is used to capture the gradients about the nn.Cell object.
+Different from the HookBackward operator, the input parameters of the hook function registered in register_backward_hook interface contains the incoming gradient and the output gradient of nn.Cell object.

 Example Code: